 Toxic cholera bacteria flourish after heavy rains and persist at other times, researchers suggest

-A study published in “Frontiers in Microbiology” found that after long-term persistence in nutrient-poor aquatic conditions, toxigenic V. cholerae O1 bacteria sustained a mutation that rendered them unable to move independently while also supporting connection to other bacteria in the form of a biofilm.
+A new study published in “Frontiers in Microbiology” by EPI investigator Afsar Ali found that after long-term persistence in nutrient-poor aquatic conditions, toxigenic V. cholerae O1 bacteria sustained a mutation that rendered them unable to move independently while also supporting connection to other bacteria in the form of a biofilm.
 The study’s authors suggest that this biofilm allows the bacteria to survive, and when heavy rainfall brings an influx of necessary nutrients into the water, the bacteria can grow and reproduce more extensively.
 They propose that the increase in cholera transmission after monsoons, hurricanes, and other intense weather phenomena is likely due to runoff from agricultural lands into nearby lakes and streams.

 With rainy season gearing up in Haiti, understanding the connection between weather, cholera persistence, and spikes in transmission is particularly important.

 “In countries where cholera-causing bacteria persist in rivers, lakes, and other aquatic reservoirs, fertilizers and other types of agricultural runoff help these bacteria increase from small doses to infectious doses,” said Dr. Shrestha Sinha-Ray, a research scholar working with Dr. Afsar Ali in the College of Public Health and Health Professions and the primary author of the study.
 Ali is the senior author on the study, and a professor in both the department of environmental and global health and the Emerging Pathogens Institute.

 In nutrient-rich conditions such as the human body, V. cholerae bacteria are motile – using their flagella to move independently toward nutrients.